FIREFIGHTERS are tackling a fire involving several thousand tonnes of wood at a recycling plant in Middlesbrough.

 One appliance from Billingham was initially sent to what was reported as a rubbish fire.

-Subsequently, a further six appliances from Stockton, Middlesbrough and Hartlepool, along with an emergency tender and hydraulic platform, were sent to the blaze.
+Subsequently, a further six appliances from Stockton, Middlesbrough and Hartlepool, along with an emergency tender and hydraulic platform, were sent to the

-A spokeswoman for Cleveland Police said: "Port Clarence residents, especially the very young or elderly or those with existing medical problems are being advised to stay indoors and keep windows and doors closed.
+A spokeswoman for Cleveland Police said: "Port Clarence residents, especially the very young or elderly or those with existing medical problems are being advised to stay indoors and keep windows

 "There are currently 10 tenders at the scene however the wind speed and direction means large volumes of dense smoke are travelling towards residential areas.